- 1. Use Double-Optin

 1. Use Double-Optin

-While subscribers only have to enter an email address into a form once with a single opt-in, with a double opt-in, they’re asked to confirm their subscription.
+While subscribers only have to enter an email address into a form once with a single opt-in, they’re asked to confirm their subscription with a double opt-in.

-Typically, this means you send a message to your subscriber asking them to click a link.
+Typically, this means you send a message to your subscribers asking them to click a link.

 On the one hand, if subscribers only have to complete one step to “opt-in” to your email newsletter, you will likely end up with a much bigger list.
 However, bigger isn’t always better.

-The easier for people to subscribe to your list, the less likely you’ll be to build an audience of genuinely engaged and valuable readers.
+The easier it is for people to subscribe to your list, the less likely you’ll be to build an audience of genuinely engaged and valuable readers.

-In the short-term, double opt-in yield fewer subscribers for your business.
+In the short term, double opt-in yields fewer subscribers for your business.
 However, by asking customers to confirm they actually want to receive your emails, you boost your chances of connecting with warmer leads.

 If prospects are willing to take the extra step to connect with your company, the chances are they’re more interested in hearing from you.
 A double opt-in strategy can also offer various other benefits.